Homebrewers have long struggled with the issue of what to do with all their bottles once they’ve been emptied and it’s time to dry and store them.

 This product also accommodates most standard wine bottles.
 Although if you’ve got 90 wine bottles on the tree, we wouldn’t advise moving it too far or too fast.

 The Midwest Homebrewing variant is constructed from high quality, high strength plastic that’s also dishwasher-safe.
 It will bring flexibility and organization to your homebrew operation, and for that it’s worth the investment and then some.

 - Dries and stores up to 90 standard beer bottles at once.

 - Removable sections lets you customize the height.

 - Not as stable when loaded with wine bottles.

 Drying racks and drainers are fast becoming must-have equipment for any home brewery that produces more than a few gallons of beer at a time.
 And among the many fine drainers and racks on the market today none is as convenient, safe and compact as the FastRack Bottle Dryer Rack.

 It’s our best choice because it approaches the issue of drying and storing clean bottles in a new way that solves the inherent conceptual weaknesses of the dryer tree head-on and proposes a new, and yes better, way of addressing the problem.

-It’s an affordable, common sense design winner and our choice for best drying rack.
+It’s an affordable, common-sense design winner and our choice for the best drying rack.